Russula claroflava

-Russula claroflava, commonly known as the yellow swamp russula or yellow swamp brittlegill, is a basidiomycete mushroom of the genus Russula.
-It is found in wet places under birch and aspen woodlands across Europe and North America.
+Russula claroflava, commonly known as the yellow russula, yellow swamp russula or yellow swamp brittlegill, is a basidiomycete mushroom of the genus Russula.
 It has a yellow cap, white gills and stipe and bruises grey.

-It is mild-tasting and regarded as good to eat.
+The species is found in wet places under birch and aspen woodlands across Europe and North America.
+It is mild-tasting and regarded as a good edible mushroom.

 Taxonomy

 It was described in 1888 by William Bywater Grove, based on a specimen from Sutton Park in the English Midlands.
 Its specific epithet is derived from the Latin clarus 'bright' or 'clear', and flava 'light yellow'.